OrgFlow/docs/src/commands/partials/host-options.md

   If specified, sets the location to write the @concept_diagnosticbundle (if any).
 If not specified, a default location will automatically be chosen.
 This default location depends on a number of factors, including the operating system and some file-system based restrictions that might be in place.
 The location that the diagnostic bundle is ultimately written to is always included in the standard error output of the CLI.

-- **`--noBanner`**.
+- **`--noHeader`**.

-  If specified, suppresses the OrgFlow welcome banner that would otherwise be displayed when the CLI starts.
+  If specified, suppresses the OrgFlow welcome header that would otherwise be displayed when the CLI starts.

 - **`--noConfirm`**